Urban-Analytics/UTM-Hanoi/web/case_studies/kristina/kristina_lida.md

 ## Insights

  - Distance to the nearest stop of public transport is positively correlated with the number of motorbikes owned per household.
  - This relationship wanes for larger distances to public transport (roughly above 1.5 km).
  - Short-frequency trip makers tend to agree to the motorbike ban and vice versa.

- - A growing number of car users agrees to the ban.
+ - A growing number of car users agrees with the ban.

 ## People and Partners